1. Legal basis

-Of the 38 contracting states to the European Patent Convention (status: 1 September 2013), 19, namely, Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Estonia, Greece, Ireland, Italy, Lithuania, Malta, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Spain and Turkey, have enacted provisions under Article 65 (1) and (2) EPC.
+Of the 38 contracting states to the European Patent Convention (status: 1 September 2013), 19, namely, Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Estonia, Greece, Ireland, Italy, Malta, Norway, Poland, Portugal, Romania, San Marino, Serbia, Slovakia, Spain and Turkey, have enacted provisions under Article 65 (1) and (2) EPC.
 These states all require a translation of the complete patent specification.

 Albania has not adopted provisions pursuant to Article 65(1) EPC.
 Therefore, neither a translation of the claims nor of the patent specification of the European patent granted for Albania is to be supplied.

 Nineteen contracting states have ratified the London Agreement (Albania, Croatia, Denmark, Finland, the former Yugoslav Republic of Macedonia, France, Germany, Hungary, Iceland, Latvia, Lithuania, Liechtenstein, Luxembourg, Monaco, the Netherlands, Slovenia, Sweden, Switzerland and the United Kingdom).
 These states dispense entirely or partly with the translation requirements under Article 65(1) EPC.

 Contracting states to the London Agreement which have an official language in common with the EPO, i.e. France, Germany, Liechtenstein, Luxembourg, Monaco, Switzerland and the United Kingdom, dispense entirely with the translation requirements.